AnggaR96s/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Where do hamburgers go to dance?
+The meat-ball.